Skip to main content

 Report a change in circumstances for Rate Rebate

 Changes in your household or to your entitlement to Universal Credit could affect your Rate Rebate.
 You must tell Land & Property Services (LPS) immediately about any changes.
 You can do this online.
-You can also telephone LPS to report changes.
+You can also telephone LPS to report changes or contact the Rate Rebate team online.

 Changes to your Universal Credit